Energy enhancement of laser-driven ions by radiation reaction and Breit-Wheeler pair production in the ultra-relativistic transparency regime: Conclusion

-In conclusion, we investigated the effect of radiation reaction and pair production on the ion acceleration where the BOA mechanism operates.
-We demonstrate how QED effects can impact the collective plasma behaviour in the early stages of laser-plasma interaction, that can lead to an enhanced phase velocity of RBI in the later BOA stage.
-This can lead to a gain of higher energy (around $30\%$) by the ions.
+In conclusion, we investigated the effect of radiation reaction and pair production on the ion acceleration where the BOA mechanism may operate.
+We demonstrate how QED effects can impact the collective plasma behaviour in the early stages of laser-plasma interaction.
+This may lead to an enhanced phase velocity of RBI in a later BOA stage.
+Though, the spectra presented here could also be explained by RPA mechanism by taking into account transverse expansion of the target~\footnote{Private communication with S.S.
+Bulanov and S.V.
+Bulanov}, and a more systematic study of ion electron and ion phase space at smaller time scale to search for signatures of Relativistic Buneman Instability could further clarify the nature of accelerating mechanism.
+Nonetheless, non-classical effects clearly modify the plasma distribution significantly in this regime and can lead to a gain of higher energy (around $30\%$) by the ions.
 The angle of streaming between the transparent target electrons and the forward-directed $e^-e^+$ pair-plasma plays a principal role in plasma dynamics and the consequent high ion energy gain.
+Measuring the deviations in the experimentally observed particle spectra from classically expected results one can help identify or verify QED signatures.
+Apart from energy enhancement, simulations presented here also show that with QED effects the highest ion-energy signal would be for the particles directed near the laser propagation whereas without QED this would be at an angle appreciably above zero.
+This can be a key signature to verify QED effects.
 Recent related experimental corroboration of QED effects~\cite{Poder2018,Sarri2015,Cole2018} and the advent of ultra-high intensity lasers~\cite{Yoon21,papadopoulos2016,Gales2018,danson2019} places these findings in very exciting times.